mnebuerquo/python-tutorial/tutorial.md

 seq = [ "apple", "banana", "pear", "grape", "plum" ]
 ```

-Slice `seq[ start: stop ]` returns a slice from the sequence, where
+Slice `seq[ start : stop ]` copies a sequence from the original sequence, where
-`start` is the first element in the slice, and `stop` is the element
+`start` is the index of the first element to copy, and `stop` is the index of the
-after the slice.
+element after the last element to copy.
 ```python
 seq[1:3] # ['banana', 'pear']
 ```